yeohhq/tp/docs/UserGuide.md

 </div>

 ##### 2.3.7.3 Finding appointments by tags: `a-tag`
-Finds your appointments which are tagged by any of the given keywords.
+Archangel finds your appointments which are tagged by any of the given keywords.

 Format: `a-find KEYWORD [MORE_KEYWORDS]`